Whitehead Morris & Co. Papers On Newfoundland 1910-1928

 WM-E As WM-C, but mesh runs horizontally.

 WM-F Crisp, partly translucent vertical wove paper, with coarse vertical mesh, with smooth, semi-porous felt side.
+Gum is yellowish and smooth, with a rough, satin sheen, or crackly cream with a random vertical crack pattern.

 WM-G Crisp, translucent vertical wove paper, showing coarse vertical mesh by backlight.
 Smooth, non-porous felt side.
 Yellowish cream gum with a satin sheen and random crack pattern.